zachadda/exasol-community-edition/README.md

 - **Disk**: 50GB
 - **Processor**: 4 vCPUs (default: 8 vCPUs)
 - **Memory**: 8 GB RAM (default: 16 GB RAM)
-- **Hypervisor**: VirtualBox or a similar virtualization platform
+- **Hypervisor**: VMware Workstation Pro (Windows), VMware Fusion Pro (macOS), Oracle VirtualBox, or a similar virtualization platform

 For improved performance, allocate more resources if your host system supports it.
-The default configuration uses 8 vCPUs and 16 GB RAM for a better experience.
+The default configuration uses 4 vCPUs and 8 GB RAM for a better experience.

 ## Steps for Installing the Exasol Community Edition